AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/3-commands.md

 ## File

-- **New:** Create a new empty study to be defined entirely from scratch (network topology, interconnections ratings, thermal power plants list, fuel costs, hydro inflows stats, wind speed stats, load profiles ,etc.).
+- **New** Create a new empty study to be defined entirely from scratch (network topology, interconnections ratings, thermal power plants list, fuel costs, hydro inflows stats, wind speed stats, load profiles ,etc.)

-- **Open:** Load in memory data located in a specified Antares study folder.
+- **Open** Load in memory data located in a specified Antares study folder.
 Once loaded, these data may be reviewed, updated, deleted, and simulations may be performed.
 If "open" is performed while a study was already opened, the former study will be automatically closed.

-- **Quick Open:** Same action as open, with a direct access to the recently opened studies.
+- **Quick Open** Same action as open, with a direct access to the recently opened studies

-- **Save:** Save the current state of the study, if necessary by replacing original files by updated ones.
+- **Save** Save the current state of the study, if necessary by replacing original files by updated ones.
-After using this command the original study is no longer available, though some original files may be kept until the "clean" command is used (see "clean" command ).
+After using this command the original study is no longer available, though some original files may be kept until the "clean" command is used (see "clean" command )

-- **Save as:** Save the current state of the study under a different name and / or location.
+- **Save as** Save the current state of the study under a different name and / or location.
 Using this command does not affect the original study.
 When "saving as", the user may choose whether he/she prefers to save input and output data or only input data.
 Note that Antares does not perform "autosave":
-Therefore, the actions performed on the input data during an Antares session (adding an interconnection, removing a plant, etc.) will have no effect until either "save" or "save as" have been used.
+Therefore, the actions performed on the input data during an Antares session (adding an interconnection, removing a plant, etc.) will have no effect until either "save" or "save as" have been used

-- **Export Map:** Save a picture of the current map as a PNG, JPEG or SVG file.
-Default background color and storage location can be changed.
+- **Export Map** Save a picture of the current map as a PNG, JPEG or SVG file.
+Default background color and storage location can be changed

-- **Open in Windows Explorer:** Open the folder containing the study in a standard Windows Explorer window.
+- **Open in Windows Explorer** Open the folder containing the study in a standard Windows Explorer window

-- **Clean:** Remove all junk files that may remain in the study folder if the Antares session has involved lots of sequences such as "create area – add plant –save –rename area – save - rename plant ..."
+- **Clean** Remove all junk files that may remain in the study folder if the Antares session has involved lots of sequences such as "create area – add plant –save –rename area – save - rename plant ..."
-(Antares performs only low level auto-clean for the sake of GUI's efficiency).
+(Antares performs only low level auto-clean for the sake of GUI's efficiency)

-- **Close:** Close the study folder.
-If no "save" or "save as" commands have been performed, all the modifications made on the input data during the Antares session will be ignored.
+- **Close** Close the study folder.
+If no "save" or "save as" commands have been performed, all the modifications made on the input data during the Antares session will be ignored

-- **Quit:** Exit from Antares.
+- **Quit** Exit from Antares

 ## Edit

-- **Copy:** Prepare a copy of elements selected on the current system map.
+- **Copy** Prepare a copy of elements selected on the current system map.
 The command is available only if the current active tab (whose name appears at the top line of the subcommand menu) is actually that of the System maps.

-- **Paste:** Paste elements previously prepared for copy.
+- **Paste** Paste elements previously prepared for copy.
 The command is available only if the current active tab (whose name appears at the top line of the subcommand menu) is actually that of the System maps.
 Note that copy/paste may be performed either within the same map or between two different maps, attached to the same study or to different studies.
 To achieve that, launch one instance of Antares to open the "origin" study,